openstack/kolla-ansible/doc/image-building.rst

 Docker Insecure Registry Config
 -------------------------------

-For docker to pull images, it is necessary to modify the Docker configuration.
+For Docker to pull images, it is necessary to modify the Docker configuration.
 The guide assumes that the IP of the machine running Docker registry is 172.22.2.81.